 Opera House / Theatre

 In reality, this is just a big black glass cube, part of the larger concert hall.
-It would look kind of cool, if it wasn’t for all the bird shit it seems to attract.
+It would look kind of cool, if it wasn’t for all the bird poop it seems to attract.
 By adding the colored parts, I tried to give it a less heavyset appearance, more like a piece of jewelry, or a giant tiffany lamp.

 Hotel Astor